prajwalita17/msvsd8tsram/week3/README.md

 ```
 </details>

+### Ring Oscillator Post-layout Output Waveform

 <img width="1052" alt="image" src="https://user-images.githubusercontent.com/104830557/222762363-635a6fe2-ad07-4d8c-8ea4-8c66472d611a.png">

 ## Post-layout Simulation of Ring Oscillator using MAGIC

+The layout for ring oscillator in magic is manually drawn as shown.

 <img width="953" alt="image" src="https://user-images.githubusercontent.com/104830557/222754031-9ab2a2a6-d23b-4dfa-b0c0-7312c0ccdfe0.png">

+Extracting the spice netlist and adding the testbench results in the following.

 <details>
   <summary>Extracted Netlist with Testbench</summary>